yurovsky/yurovsky.github.io/_posts/2014-10-10-linux-uio-gpio-interrupt.md

 This provides a nice and fairly low-latency interface for handling a GPIO interrupt in userspace.
-In my case, I needed a userspace program to talk to SPI (via the `spidev` module) and handle interrupts as well, so UI seemed more fitting than, say, a gpio-keys input events approach.
+In my case, I needed a userspace program to talk to SPI (via the `spidev` module) and handle interrupts as well, so UIO seemed more fitting than, say, a gpio-keys input events approach.

 The kernel provides a `uio_pdrv_genirq` module which uses the core `uio`